Locals recommend 5 must-see places when visiting Japan.

 Khu phố tập trung nhiều nhà hàng nổi tiếng, được nhận sao Michelin.

-The neighborhood is home to many famous, Michelin-starred restaurants.
+The neighborhood is home to many famous restaurants, some of which have received Michelin stars.

 Đền Zenkokuji là điểm đến tâm linh nổi tiếng ở gần khu phố này.